whistlee/matlab_car_plate_detection/README.md

-# Projekt AO
+# Project for univeristy course on AO
-## Aplikacja do odczytywania numeru rejestracyjnego ze zdjęcia

-> To w sumie tyle
+## App to read license plate from image